Shehab1-2/HfizTracker/README.md

 ## About

-**Quran Memorization Dashboard** is a modern and interactive RN-based app (React Native) that helps you:
+**Haafiz** is a modern, interactive app designed to assist you on your journey of Hifz-ul-Quran.
+Named after those who have memorized the entire Quran (Huffaz), this app helps you:

-- Track verses memorized per Surah
+- Track your Hifz progress Surah by Surah
-- Visualize daily, weekly, monthly, or yearly progress
+- Visualize your daily, weekly, monthly, or yearly journey
-- Check how many Juz you've completed
+- Monitor your progress through each Juz
-- See a dope bar chart of your memorization history
+- Review your memorization history through intuitive charts

-Basically, it's your personal hype tool for staying consistent.
-No more scattered notes—track everything in one aesthetic place!
+Let this be your companion in the blessed journey of becoming closer to the Words of Allah سُبْحَانَهُ وَتَعَالَىٰ.

 ## Screenshots